RTIInternational/crcsim/README.md

 ## Running experiments

 An experiment uses the `crcsim` package to test a hypothesis by comparing results under different parameter values.
-We haven't completely settled on the location where we'll store our experiments, so for now you may find them in one of two locations:
+Experiments are stored as branches named `exp-{experiment_name}`.
+Experiment files are stored in the [crcsim/experiment/] directory.

-- In a subdirectory of the [experiments/](./experiments) directory, committed to the `main` repo branch.
+To run an experiment, check out the experiment branch and follow instructions in [crcsim/experiment/README.md].

-- In the [simulator/crcsim/experiment/] directory, committed to a branch named `exp-{experiment_name}`.
+To create a new experiment, check out a new branch and edit/add files in [crcsim/experiment/] as needed.

-See the READMEs in those locations for details on any specific experiment.
+By default, experiements should not be merged into `main`.
+We may merge an experiment into `main` to make a release tied to a paper.